Rico Verhoeven: Verhoeven vs. Ben Saddik III

-It was announced on August 23, 2021, that Verhoeven would make the tenth defense of his Glory Heavyweight Championship against the 2010 K-1 World Grand Prix winner Alistair Overeem.
-The fight was scheduled for Glory: Collision 3 on October 23, 2021.
-On October 7, it was revealed that Overeem had suffered an injury in training and was forced to withdraw from the bout.
+It was announced on 23 August 2021, that Verhoeven would make the tenth defense of his Glory Heavyweight Championship against the 2010 K-1 World Grand Prix winner Alistair Overeem.
+The fight was scheduled for Glory: Collision 3 on 23 October 2021.
+On 7 October it was revealed that Overeem had suffered an injury in training and was forced to withdraw from the bout.
 Overeem was replaced by Jamal Ben Saddik, who stepped in on two-weeks notice.
 Verhoeven defeated Ben Saddik by TKO in the fourth round.

 Verhoeven vs. Gerges IV

-On April 12, 2022, it was announced that Verhoeeven's next fight would take place at the inaugural "HIT IT" event, a sports and live entertainment show.
+On 12 April 2022, it was announced that Verhoeven's next fight would take place at the inaugural "HIT IT" event, a sports and live entertainment show.
 Although it was initially assumed that the fight would be an exhibition bout, on June 2 it was revealed that he would face the former It's Showtime World Heavyweight champion Hesdy Gerges for the fourth time in his professional career and who he had beaten in all three of their previous meetings.
-The quadrilogy bout headlined the "HIT IT" event, which took place on October 29, 2022, at the Rotterdam Ahoy.
+The quadrilogy bout headlined the "HIT IT" event, which took place on 29 October 2022, at the Rotterdam Ahoy.
 Verhoeven won the fight by a fifth-round technical knockout.

 Verhoeven vs. Osaro

 Verhoeven was expected to make his eleventh Glory heavyweight title defense against Antonio Plazibat.
 The title bout was initially supposed to take place in spring 2023, but was postponed after Verhoeven suffered a knee injury in training.
-As Plazibat suffered a stoppage loss to Tariq Osaro in an interim Glory Heavyweight Championship bout at Glory: Collision 5 on June 17, 2023, Verhoeven was rescheduled to face him instead.
-The title unification bout took place at Glory: Collision 6 on November 4, 2023.
+As Plazibat suffered a stoppage loss to Tariq Osaro in an interim Glory Heavyweight Championship bout at Glory: Collision 5 on 17 June 2023, Verhoeven was rescheduled to face him instead.
+The title unification bout took place at Glory: Collision 6 on 4 November 2023.
 Verhoeven won the fight by unanimous decision (49–47, 50–46, and 50–45 x3).

 GLORY Heavyweight Grand Prix

-Verhoeven was scheduled to face Sofian Laidouni in the quarterfinals of the Glory Heavyweight Grand Prix on March 9, 2024.
+Verhoeven was scheduled to face Sofian Laidouni in the quarterfinals of the Glory Heavyweight Grand Prix on 9 March 2024.
 He won the fight by a routine unanimous decision.
 Verhoeven next faced Nabil Khachab in the semifinal bout of the one-day tournament.
 He likewise won the fight by unanimous decision.
 Verhoeven captured the tournament title, as well as the $500,000 prize, with a second-round technical knockout of Levi Rigters.

 GLORY: Collision 7

-In September 2024 it was reported that Verhoeven would defend his Glory heavyweight title at Collision 7 on December 7, 2024, at GelreDome in Arnhem, Netherlands against the winner of the Glory 95 main event bout between Levi Rigters vs Bahram Rajabzadeh.
-On November 8, 2024, it was announced that Verhoeven was scheduled to face Rigters.
+In September 2024 it was reported that Verhoeven would defend his Glory heavyweight title at Collision 7 on 7 December 2024, at GelreDome in Arnhem, Netherlands against the winner of the Glory 95 main event bout between Levi Rigters vs Bahram Rajabzadeh.
+On 8 November 2024, it was announced that Verhoeven was scheduled to face Rigters.
 Verhoeven won the fight by unanimous decision.